Contrast-Security-OSS/docs/content/admin/teamserver/config/HorizontalScaling.md

 To setup your own MySQL Server, see the section above.
 It is assumed that if you are bringing your own application server that you will also provide your own database server.
 The only software provided by Contrast is this scenario is the Java WAR that will include TeamServer and agents.

 ### Option 2a: One Application Server
-Before you begin, it is important that you work with Contrast Support and have access to the TeamServer war file before beginning this process.
+Before you begin, it is important that you work with Contrast Support and have access to the TeamServer WAR file before beginning this process.

 If the dns name of your installation is going to change, you will need to update `teamserver.url` in the `general.properties` file to reflect the new hostname.
 This will also impact agents that have already been deployed.

 Here is an outline of the steps it will take to migrate TeamServer to your own Tomcat instance: